temporal-community/temporal-ai-agent/adding-goals-and-tools.md

 It may be helpful to review the [architecture](./architecture.md) for a guide and definition of goals, tools, etc.

 ## Adding a New Goal Category
-Goal Categories lets you pick which groups of goals to show.
+Goal Categories lets you pick which groups of goals to show in multi-agent mode.
 Set via an .env setting, `GOAL_CATEGORIES`.
-Even if you don't intend to use the goal in a multi-goal scenario, goal categories are useful for others.
+Even if you don't intend to use the goal in a multi-agent scenario, goal categories are useful for organization and discovery.
 1. Pick a unique one that has some business meaning
 2. Use it in your [.env](./.env) file
 3. Add to [.env.example](./.env.example)